bratpeki/modern-milkytracker-guide/docs/xm.md

 # Songs

 A song is structured out of a table of **song order numbers** and **pattern numbers**.
-The song order numbers are structured so that the next one is always exactly greated from the previous one by 1.
+The song order numbers are structured so that the next one is always greater than the previous one by exactly 1.
 The pattern numbers can vary however you want.
-So, if we want to play the song in the pattern order `00`, `01`, `00`, `02`, the table of song order numbers and pattern numbers will look like this:
+So, if we want to play the song in the given order of patterns: `00`, `01`, `00`, `02`, the table of song order numbers and pattern numbers will look like this:
 ```
 ORDER | PATTERN
     0 | 00